 On a request from you, and where it is reasonable to do so, 1800 PHONEHOME will provide you with all details of your personal information held by 1800 PHONEHOME if, in fact, 1800 PHONEHOME holds that information.

 Do you require further Information?

-Please click the contact link and you will be able to email or call 1800 PHONEHOME with your question.
+Please click the contact and you will be able to email or call 1800 PHONEHOME with your question.
 Should you not be satisfied with the outcome then you may refer the matter to the Privacy Commissioner’s Office.